 Starting small on our family farm in Worcestershire, we’re now a bit bigger, sourcing more meats from some of the best farms in the country.

-We have three shops in London, and a production factory in East London where we make everything ourselves.
+We have five shops in London, and a production factory in East London where we make everything ourselves.

 29 Broadway Parade, N8 9DB

 t 0208 245 4240

 Stoke Newington Church Street

 Garratt Lane, Earlsfield